MatthijsKamstra/haxephp/10sqlite/example.md

 4. press enter

-And if everything went according to plan, you should see something simular like this:
+And if everything went according to plan, you should see something similar like this:

 ![](screenshot.png)